chuu-shin/chuu-shin.github.io/README.md

 # About Me
-Heloo, my name is Jiwoo.
+Hello, my name is Jiwoo.
 I'm currently stuying at KAIST in Daejeon, South Korea.
 I'm majoring Industrial and Systems Engineering (ISE) and Computer Science.

+***

 # Education